nickoala/telepot/README.md

 <a id="examples-answerer-usage"></a>
 #### Answerer Usage

-`Answerer` may be used globally or within a `UserHandler`.
-Just give it an answer-computing function, and dump inline queries to its `answer()` method.
+`Answerer` lets you conveniently deal with inline queries.
+It may be used globally or within a `UserHandler`.
+Give it an answer-computing function, and dump inline queries to its `answer()` method.
 These examples demonstrate how to do it.

 **[Traditional `Answerer` in a global context »](https://github.com/nickoala/telepot/blob/master/examples/answerer_global.py)**
 **[Traditional `Answerer` in a `UserHandler` »](https://github.com/nickoala/telepot/blob/master/examples/answerer_handler.py)**